Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 You can create new course with command `/create_course`.
 Give the command and after that give the _course code_, course´s _full name_ and course´s _nickname_.
 Nickname is optional and if not given then the coursecode will be also course´s nickname. **Note** that nickname is the value that is used as course´s name that users see on the Discord´s left column.
 So, we prefer that you give your course a short nickname because it is more readable on Discord for the users. **Note** also that nickname is a unique value.

-#### Multilingual course name

-If your course has multilingual course name, enter all the information in the _full name_ field.

 #### Open university course

 If your course is an open university course, use the abbreviation **MOOC** in the _full name_ field next to your course name.